BLUEWATER HOCKEY LEAGUE

 (A) Weather: The Ministry of Transportation and Communications have advised travelers to stay off the roads.
 Notify the League Convenor at once and the game is to be rescheduled as soon as possible.

 (B) All rescheduled game requests must have a confirmed date for the rescheduled game or the game is not to be rescheduled.
-The statistician shall receive notification of all rescheduled games, on league game change forms.

 (C) No game may be rescheduled after the last regularly scheduled League games.